Exploiting Diffusion Prior for Real-World Image Super-Resolution: Methodology

 A common workaround involves splitting the larger image into several overlapping smaller patches and processing each individually.
 While this strategy often yields good results for conventional CNN-based SR methods, it is not directly applicable to the diffusion paradigm.
 This is because discrepancies between patches are compounded and magnified over the course of diffusion iterations.
 A typical failure case is illustrated in Fig.~\ref{abla_size}.

-Inspired by Jim\'{e}nez~\citep{barbero2023mixture}, we apply a progressive patch aggregation sampling algorithm to handle images of arbitrary resolutions.
-Specifically, we begin by encoding the low-resolution image into a latent feature map $\bm{F}\in \mathcal{R}^{h\times w}$, which is then subdivided into $M$ overlapping small patches $\{\bm{F}_{\Omega_n}\}_{n=1}^{M}$, each with a resolution of $64\times64$ - matching the training resolution\footnote{The downsampling scale factor of the autoencoder in Stable Diffusion is $8\times$.}.
+Inspired by Jim\'{e}nez~\citep{jimenez2023mixture}, we apply a progressive patch aggregation sampling algorithm to handle images of arbitrary resolutions.
+Specifically, we begin by encoding the LR image into a latent feature map $\bm{F}\in \mathcal{R}^{h\times w}$, which is then subdivided into $M$ overlapping small patches $\{\bm{F}_{\Omega_n}\}_{n=1}^{M}$, each with a resolution of $64\times64$ - matching the training resolution\footnote{The downsampling scale factor of the autoencoder in Stable Diffusion is $8\times$.}.
 Here, $\Omega_n$ is the coordinate set of the $n$th patch in $\bm{F}$.
 During each timestep in the reverse sampling, each patch is individually processed through StableSR, with the processed patches subsequently aggregated.
 To integrate overlapping patches, a weight map $\bm{w}_{\Omega_n}\in \mathcal{R}^{h\times w}$ whose entries follow up a Gaussian filter in $\Omega_n$ and 0 elsewhere is generated for each patch $\bm{F}_{\Omega_n}$.
 Overlapping pixels are then weighted in accordance with their respective Gaussian weight maps.
-In particular, we define a padding function $f(\cdot)$ that expands any patch of size $64\times64$ to the resolution of $h\times w$ by filling zeros outside the region $\Omega_n$.
-This procedure is reiterated until the final iteration is reached.
+In particular, we follow Jim\'{e}nez~\citep{jimenez2023mixture} to define a padding function $f(\cdot)$ that expands any patch of size $64\times64$ to the resolution of $h\times w$ by filling zeros outside the region $\Omega_n$.
+This procedure is reiterated until reaching the final iteration.

 Given the output of each patch as $\epsilon_{\bm{\theta}}(\bm{Z}^{(t)}_{\Omega_n}, \bm{F}_{\Omega_n},t)$, where $\bm{Z}^{(t)}_{\Omega_n}$ is the $n$th patch of the noisy input $\bm{Z}^{(t)}$ and $\bm{\theta}$ is the parameters of the diffusion model, the results of all the patches aggregated together can be formulated as follows: